 The international cost benchmarks are not entirely consistent regarding grid connection costs as these are not paid for by developers in every country.
-As noted in Table 4-8, connection costs are broadly expected to be in the range of 8-24% of total construction costs9.
+As noted in Table 4-6, connection costs are broadly expected to be in the range of 8-24% of total construction costs8.
 There is limited data currently available in Australia regarding connection costs for offshore wind projects, but Aurecon expects that subsea cables for GW-scale offshore projects may cost around AUD20M/km compared to around AUD10M/km for onshore cable, assuming a voltage of 220 kV (we expect that all onshore connection routes will need to be underground cable rather than overhead transmission line).
 If a typical fixed-foundation offshore wind farm is 30 km from shore and has 20 km onshore to reach the grid connection point, cable and overhead line costs alone would be circa AUD800M.
 Other connection costs of AUD100M could be incurred depending on the connection point and configuration, suggesting circa AUD900M total connection costs (offshore substation is assumed to be part of the wind farm rather than a connection cost).
-For the hypothetical 1200 MW project described in the following section with total cost of circa AUD6.7B, connection cost of AUD900M would represent around 13.5% of total cost which is broadly consistent with the guidance provided from international benchmarks.
-Grid connection cost for floating offshore wind will be greater as they tend to be located further form shore.
-These costs relative to their total construction cost are not yet known due to their lack of deployment.
-It is currently unclear whether offshore wind developers will pay for connection costs, noting that recent announcements by the Victorian Government indicate that the entity VicGrid will fund and build connection infrastructure for offshore wind farms in the state.
-The approach in other states has yet to be finalised.
+For the hypothetical 1200 MW project described in the following section with total cost of circa AUD5.2B, connection cost of AUD900M would represent around 17.5% of total cost which is broadly consistent with the guidance provided from international benchmarks (between 8% and 24%).
+In addition, some studies of offshore wind in Australia indicate the total grid connection cost (substations and cables) in some offshore regions adjacent to existing large transmission networks could be lower than 1000A\$/kW10.

-7 IRENA.
-(2023).
-Renewable Power Generation Cost in 2022.
-Abu Dhabi: International Renewable Energy Agency.
+8 IRENA (2024), Renewable power generation costs in 2023, International Renewable Energy Agency, Abu Dhabi.
+9 GWEC.

-8 GWEC.
 (2023).
 Global Offshore Wind Report 2023.